exercism/jq/concepts/numbers/about.md

 `jq` uses an [`if-then-else` expression][if-then-else] for conditional expressions.
 As an _expression_, it is placed in a pipeline.

-Then syntax is: `if A then B else C end`.
+Then syntax is: `if CONDTITION then TRUE_EXPR else FALSE_EXPR end`.
 The `else` clause is required in jq v1.6.

 ```jq